neilsardesai/chrono-swift/README.md

 # Sample Project

-Under the "Sample Apps" folder is a sample Xcode project with iOS, macOS, and tvOS targets.
+Under the “Sample Apps” folder is a sample Xcode project with iOS, macOS, and tvOS targets.

 ![Chrono iOS](Screenshots/iOS.png "Chrono iOS")